Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Joint Optimizations of FA-Assisted NTNs

-$\textbf{Summary and Insights: }$ Current research primarily concentrates on communications between a single satellite and terrestrial users.
-On the one hand, FAs present the potential to enhance the stability of inter-satellite links and increase throughput, motivating a systematic investigation of FA-assisted satellite constellations.
-On the other hand, FA-assisted satellite networks can provide dynamic beam coverage for terrestrial users.
-Deploying RIS at the terrestrial side can further refine the coverage accurately.
-Meanwhile, this leads to increased complexity in system models and performance analysis.
+$\textbf{Summary and Insights: }$ Most existing studies focus on communication between a single satellite and terrestrial users.
+However, future work should extend to multi-satellite cooperative transmission and dual-FA deployments at both satellite and terrestrial segments.
+On the one hand, multi-satellite cooperative transmission can form a large-scale distributed FA array to better utilize the diversity gain of the space channel and reduce the hardware load of each satellite.
+Moreover, FAs present the potential to enhance the stability of inter-satellite links and increase throughput, motivating a systematic investigation of FA-assisted satellite constellations.
+On the other hand, deploying FA on both the terrestrial and satellite sides can provide stable beam coverage in dynamic environments according to user requirements.
+Meanwhile, RIS can further refine the coverage accurately.